|

 - Time and Patience.
 Peter Lewis and Gary Walters describe their NSW layout which won the MODRATEC Signalling Prize at the Brisbane Miniature Train Show in 2008.

-- Walkenreid Station & MODRATEC Interlocking (in PDF format) is an article by Nico Schoone of Netherlands, and describes his application of MODRATEC "conditional" interlocking to emulate the German-style locking for his model of Walkenreid (Germany) station as it existed in the 1960s.
+- Walkenried Station & MODRATEC Interlocking (in PDF format) is an article by Nico Schoone of Netherlands, and describes his application of MODRATEC "conditional" interlocking to emulate the German-style locking for his model of Walkenried (Germany) station as it existed in the 1960s.

 Electrical Data